Expert Predictions of the Impact of Covid-19 on School Enrollment Marketing

-At this point, nobody truly knows what the long-term impact that COVID-19 will have on education and how it will change school enrollment.
+As I write this post in June of 2020, nobody truly knows what the long-term impact that COVID-19 will have on education and how it will change school enrollment.

 There is still a lack of clarity of how our traditional recruiting efforts (tours, open houses and shadow days) will look like in a social distancing world and, as I write this in early June, we still waiting to feel the impact of the coming recession due to the shut-down of businesses and rise of unemployment.

-Private Schools that have struggled with enrollment are going to close at a faster rate.
+Private Schools that have traditionally struggled with enrollment are going to close at a faster rate due to the pandemic.

 Many of the schools that are closing were in a weak position even before the virus.
-The economic impact of COVID-19, with the cancellation of fundraisers, the shift to online learning, and the impact of a lower spring recruitment time frame has proven too great for many schools to overcome.
+The economic impact of COVID-19, with the cancellation of fundraisers, the shift to online learning, and the impact of a lower spring recruitment time frame will prove to be too great for many schools to overcome.

 The Cato Institute, a libertarian-oriented think tank out of DC, is tracking school closures as a result of COVID-19.
 As of May 29, they report that 44 private schools have closed due to COVID-19 related issues.
 Eighty-six percent (38) of these schools are Catholic schools, which were already in a state a decline as a sector before the effects of the virus.